How to Change the FQDN, Machine Name and IP Address of the Server?

 Steps to be performed on the Device Running the Server

-- From your web console, navigate to Admin tab and under Server Settings, click on DC Server Migration and choose "Change in FQDN and IP address".
+- From your web console, navigate to Admin tab and under Server Settings, click on Central Server Migration and choose "Change in FQDN and IP address".

 - Provide the details of your new Desktop Central Server and save.